davisagli/beatbox/README.rst

  * Leave default of 3 lines and field name should default to "Favorite_Fruit"
  * Add a Number labeled "Favorite Integer", with 18 places, 0 decimal places
  * Add a Number labeled "Favorite Float", with 13 places, 5 decimal places
+ * Browse ...
+Account --> Fields --> Account Site, Account Number.
+   Click "Set Field-Level Security".
+Select the user profiles for which these fields shoud be visible.
+(Even the Administrator can not see them by default.)

 Create a sfconfig file in your python path with the following format::